Eumaeus/blackwell_fall_2018/docs/Greek110.md

 (Newer assignments will appear at the top of the list.)

+- For September 13: Be able to name the five *cases* of Greek, in their conventional order: nominative, genitive, dative, accusative, vocative.
+Be able to name the three *genders* in Greek: masculine, feminine, neuter.
+Be able to name the three *numbers*: singular, dual, plural.
 - For September 11: In a file named `exercises_1.txt`, type out in Beta-code Unit 1 Exercises, 1-10, on p.
 36. Test your typing by pasting each sentence into the [Type Greek](http://folio.furman.edu/type/) webpage.
 In your file, have the beta-code on one line, followed by a blank line, followed by the Unicode version produced by the web-app:

 > `o( *o(/mhros to\n a)/nqrwpon paideu/ei.`